RESEARCH STARTER

 Meal debt: A term referring to charges accrued when students who do not qualify for free meals lack the financial means to pay for the school meals they eat.

-Subsidy: A government payment, credit, or other incentive to an industry to produce an economic benefit for the society.
+Subsidy: A government payment, credit, or other incentive to an industry to produce an economic benefit for society.

 History

 The first federal funds to support student lunches came in 1932.
-Government loans were given to schools in southwestern Missouri designated to pay staff to prepare the lunches.
+Government loans were given to schools in southwestern Missouri to pay staff to prepare the lunches.
 During the Great Depression in the 1930s, this program was expanded to other schools until it provided funds to pay for more than 7,400 lunchroom workers in thirty-nine states.
-As the depression continued, the federal government created a program through the Works Progress Administration (WPA) that helped farmers and schoolchildren.
+As the Great Depression continued, the federal government created a program through the Works Progress Administration (WPA) that helped farmers and schoolchildren.
 It purchased excess food crops and commodities from struggling farmers and provided them to schools to be used in lunch programs.
 By 1941, these programs were expanded to every state as well as the District of Columbia and Puerto Rico.
 They hired more than 64,000 people in about 23,000 schools to prepare at least two million lunches each day.

 After the US entered World War II in 1941, the need to feed troops fighting overseas cut into the food commodities available for the WPA.
 Congress responded in 1943 by authorizing $60 million for subsidies to schools to purchase and serve milk and meals to students.
-Similar authorizations were extended over the next few years and included rules about the kind of food that could be served, setting allowable amounts of salt, fat, and sugar and dictating what vitamins to provide.
+Similar authorizations were extended over the next few years and included rules about the kind of food that could be served, setting allowable amounts of salt, fat, and sugar, and dictating what vitamins to provide.
 They also set limitations on the cost of school lunches.
-However, Congress recognized that approving the program from year to year was inefficient and created uncertainty for school districts that made planning difficult.
+However, Congress recognized that approving the program from year to year was inefficient and created uncertainty for school districts, which made planning difficult.
 The Seventy-Ninth Congress proposed a permanent school lunch bill, Public Law 396, which was approved and signed into law by President Truman on June 4, 1946.
 He noted that the program would benefit both US farmers and schoolchildren, emphasizing the importance of each to the country’s future success.

-The first year after it was authorized, the NSLP provided resources to feed more than seven million children.
+The first year after it was authorized, the NSLP provided resources to feed more than 7 million children.
 However, the program at first was more beneficial to farmers than children, providing a means to dispense with surplus grains and produce following the war's end.
 As soldiers returned from the war and started families, people campaigned for the expansion of the program to meet the growing Baby Boom and more directly enhance students' diet, which was assumed to be developed and maintained at home.
 School meals were designed to be familiar foods, seasoned to be palatable for the majority.
 Major funding increases were made during the presidencies of Dwight D. Eisenhower and Richard M. Nixon.
 In 1966, the Child Nutrition Act added funds to subsidize more meals for low-income children.
-It also added funding for milk and breakfasts.
+It also added funding for milk and breakfast.

 During and following Ronald Reagan’s presidency in the 1980s, efforts to curb the federal budget reduced funding for school lunches and lowered nutritional standards.
-The administration sought to reclassify condiments, such as ketchup and relish, as vegetables to meet the program's vegetable requirement but met with stiff resistance from the public.
+The administration sought to reclassify condiments, such as ketchup and relish, as vegetables to meet the program's vegetable requirement, but met stiff resistance from the public.

-With the rise of two-parent employment and in single parenting, the school meal program added breakfast in the mid-1980s and then provided after-school snacks for so-called latch-key children.
-Beginning in the early 2000s a summer lunch program ensured children from impoverished families met nutritional standards even when school was not in session.
+With the rise of two-parent employment and single parenting, the school meal program added breakfast in the mid-1980s and then provided after-school snacks for so-called latch-key children.
+Beginning in the early 2000s, a summer lunch program ensured children from impoverished families met nutritional standards even when school was not in session.

 In 2010, under the Barack Obama administration, efforts were made to reverse the growing childhood obesity trend with the Healthy, Hunger-Free Kids Act (HHFKA).
 This act increased funding and nutritional standards by requiring schools to include more fruit, vegetables, and whole grains, which were unfamiliar to many schoolchildren at the time.
 It also cut sugary snacks and drinks, junk food items, rich sauces and gravies used to marinate meats and fish, and salty, high-fat, high-calorie, nutrient-poor foods such as pizza and fries; reduced portion sizes; and minimized dairy products and starchy foods, such as white bread and pasta.
 Critics claimed this resulted in wasted food, left students hungry because they would not eat the nutritious food, and constituted moralizing government overreach.
-Some reported that more students were bringing their own lunches, skipping meals, or opting instead for off-campus fast-food eateries.
-Another common argument against the more stringent standards was that moderation and awareness, not sacrifice, have been shown to be more effective approaches to eating well.
+Some reported that more students were bringing their lunches, skipping meals, or opting instead for off-campus fast-food eateries.
+Another common argument against the more stringent standards was that moderation and awareness, not sacrifice, were more effective approaches to eating well.
 Advocates countered that changing the established appetites and behaviors of millions of schoolchildren would take time.

 Free School Lunch Today